 CACNA1C

-Below is a summary for the CACNA1C gene observed in research publications.
+The information for this summary of CACNA1C-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is CACNA1C-related syndrome?